The meaning of an NFT drop has changed since the 2021 non-fungible token rally. So what does NFT drop mean in 2024?

-With the attention that NFTs (Non-Fungible Tokens) get nowadays, you’ll surely want to know when the next blue-chip NFT will launch.
-NFT drops are when an NFT collection reveals its launch date and time.
+With the attention that NFTs (non-fungible tokens) get nowadays, you’ll surely want to know when the next blue-chip NFT will launch.

-This article provides all you need to know about NFT drops, what they mean, and how to find them.
+This article provides all you need to know about NFT drops, including:

 An NFT drop is the exact date and time that a particular NFT collection will be available to the public for minting.
 The NFT artist or team informs the public (just the internet, actually) about their new NFT project and provides a date and time from when that NFT would be available for public minting.